Chelsoconn/210/notes.md

   bar = 'hello'; //becomes reassignement bar();
   ```

   - Since function declarations are hoisted first, the variable declaration of the same name becomes redundant (notice that there is no longer a `var bar` in the code snippets).
 Since the variable declaration is redundant, what remains is the reassignment.
 Being a reassignment, this becomes a problem for snippet2, since `bar` will no longer be of type `function`, and therefore results in an error when we try to invoke `bar`. bc you cant declare a `let` or `const` variable and a function with the same name ....SO THIS ONLY WORKED AS REASSIGNEMENT BC ITS VAR NOT LET OR CONST

-  - **Creation Phase**-
-    - before the execution phase begins, the creation phase does some preliminary work.
-One of those work items is to find all of the variable, function, and class *declarations*.
-    -  That action seems to move the declarations to the top of their respective function or block: function-scoped declarations get moved to the top of the function, and block-scoped declarations get moved to the top of the block.
-This process is called **hoisting**.

-  - **Execution Phase**-
-    - when the program runs code line-by-line.

-- How do `var`, `let`, and `const` interact with hoisting?
-How do they differ?

-- How do functions and classes interact with hoisting?
-How do they differ?

-- What part does hoisting play in the way a specific program works?

-- How does hoisting really work?